cloudqubes/cloudqubes.github.io/_posts/2023-06-23-docker-quick-reference.md

 # The top five

-### Pull container image
+### Pull container image from Docker Hub

 ```shell
 docker pull <image-name>:latest
 ```
-This pulls the latest version of the image from docker hub.
+This pulls the latest version of the image from [Docker Hub](https://hub.docker.com).

 ### Build container image
 ```shell
 docker build .
 ```
+The `Dockerfile` must exist in the path from where you are running this command.

-### List images
+### List container images
 ```shell
 docker image ls
 ```